izgzhen/liquid/README.md

 pattern of Android/Java bytecode and a matching engine that matches the pattern against given APK or classpath.

-Liquid DSL features an intuitive syntax resembling the actual code the be
+Liquid DSL features an intuitive syntax resembling the actual code to be
 matched:

 ```